n8m8/discord-require-video/README.md

 # Setup
 1. Clone the respo
 2. Create a file named `.env`.
 Copy the contents of `template.env` into your `.env` file.
-3. Configure your `.env` with your Discord bot token and how often the bot should check the channel.
+3. Configure your `.env` as described in the template file.
+All arguments are required.
 4. Add the bot to your server with Admin permissions (Maybe you can be more granular -- I haven't tested this yet)
 5. Hop into the voice channel to be monitored and say `!requirecam` to enable the bot for that channel.
 6. To stop requiring webcam in a channel, say `!requirecam stop` while sitting in the voice channel you'd like to remove.